All Episodes

 And we'll compare it to what Reagan inherited and how he got us out of the mess when we come back with Stephen Moore.

-Now let's look at what the Obama Clinton policies have done nationally.
+Now let's look at what the Obama-Clinton policies have done nationally.

-The weakest so-called recovery since the Great Depression.
+Their policies produced 1.2% growth, the weakest so-called recovery since the Great Depression.

-It's been about all over.
+It's been written about all over.

 It's a disaster.